chedinlab/rlooper/README.md

 `--localaverageenergy` adds an aditional signal to the output as a .wig file.
 This signal is a measure of local average energy, and can supplement the base pair involvement probability.
 Disabled by default because it is a computationally expensive signal to compute.

+## Graphing Script
+Usage: `python graph_rloops.py input_filename_bpprobs.wig input_filename_avgG.wig output_filename`

+It will create a .pdf graph that can be opened with the name "output_filename.pdf" displaying both probability and local average energy tracks.

 ## Contributors

 This software is developed and maintained by Robert Stolz (rstolzATucdavis.edu).